 If you’ve ever wanted to be at one with nature and live for a couple of nights in a forest then this is the hotel for you.
 There’s no electricity or running water and you have to go and chop your own wood.
 Imagine a few nights away from mobiles and other gadgets and just relaxing in the wilderness in front of a roaring fire.
 There are also tours in the winter that visitors can go on.

 To discover more of the great outdoors in Sweden, check out our itinerary for backpacking Scandinavia.

 Capsule Hotel – The Hague, Netherlands

-These orange capsules used to be known as oil rig survival pods in the 70s, but now they’re being used as hotel suites!
-There are several options; from basic to one based on the escape pod used in the James Bond film The Spy Who Loved Me.
+These orange capsules used to be known as oil rig survival pods in the 70’s, but were converted into hotel suites with several options; from basic to one based on the escape pod used in the James Bond film The Spy Who Loved Me.
 This capsule even contains a disco ball, TV and the ingredients to make yourself a Martini.
 Up to three people can sleep in one of the pods.

 2022 – Again, we have struggled to find any current info on this one!